Belair Mansion (Bowie, Maryland)

 The Belair Mansion, located in the historic Collington area and in Bowie, Maryland, United States, built c.
 1745, is the Georgian style plantation house of Provincial Governor of Maryland, Samuel Ogle.
 Later home to another Maryland governor, the mansion is listed on the National Register of Historic Places.

 Belair is recognized as the only great colonial estate where breeding of race horses was conducted over the course of three centuries.
-The estate significantly influenced the development of thoroughbred horse racing in the new world, having one of only two stables to raise two Triple Crown champions.
+The estate significantly influenced the development of thoroughbred horse racing in the New World, having one of only two stables to raise two Triple Crown champions.
 The mansion and its nearby stables both serve as museums, operated by the City of Bowie.

 History

 Early history

 The original estate was 500 acre called Catton and was patented from the first proprietors of the Maryland Colony, the Calvert family, on August 26, 1681, by Robert Carvile of St. Mary's City, Maryland.
-Carvile sold the land in 1698 for £100 to Henry Ridgely.
-In 1700, Ridgely purchased an additional 100 acre adjacent to Catton called Enfield Chase.
-Upon Ridgely's death in 1710, his third wife, now twice widowed, Mary Ridgely (Duvall, née Stanton) was executrix of the will and inherited the properties.
+Carvile sold the land in 1698 for £100 to Henry Ridgley.
+In 1700, Ridgley purchased an additional 100 acre adjacent to Catton called Enfield Chase.
+Upon Ridgley's death in 1710, his third wife, now twice widowed, Mary Ridgley (Duvall, née Stanton) was executrix of the will and inherited the properties.
 Mary had previously inherited Middle Plantation in Davidsonville, Maryland when her first husband, Mareen Duvall died in 1699.

 Reverend Jacob Henderson, became rector of Queen Anne's Parish in 1712 and married Mary Duvall that same year.

 In 1718, Henderson believed that Benjamin Cheney and Joseph Cheney had "committed some trespass" so on January 20, 1718, Henderson petitioned the Maryland Land office to resurvey the boundaries of his properties.
 As a result, in 1721, a new deed was issued to a much larger 1410 acre and the property was renamed Belair (sometimes written as Bel Air).